Axolotl Care Hub Axolotl Care Hub The Complete Guide

 • Subadults: 3-4 pellets per feeding

-• Adults: 2-3 pellets, 2-3 times weekly only
+• Adults: 2-3 pellets, 2-3 times weekly for many adults

 Weight-Based Feeding Calculations